vercel/example-marketplace-integration/README.md

 # Example Marketplace Integration

-Welcome to the Example Marketplace Integration.
 This repository contains a reference implementation for a Vercel Marketplace Integration.

 ## Getting Started